The TPIA is the state statute that provides a framework for public access to government records (including your personnel files)

 Seeking an Attorney General's Opinion to withhold the information, or

 Public Information Request (PIR)

 A written request for access to information collected, assembled, or maintained by or for UT System.
-"Information" exists in paper, tape, microfilm, video, electronic data held in computer memory, and other mediums specified under the law.
+"Information" exists in paper, tape, microfilm, video, electronic data held in computer memory or telephones, and other mediums specified under the law.